ErickWendel/track-nodejs-request/README.md

 # track-nodejs-request-with-asynclocalstorage

 This project was based on [vdeturckheim](https://github.com/vdeturckheim)'s talk about Request context tracking (AsyncLocalStorage use cases and best practices).
-You can also see the his [presentation slides](https://www.icloud.com/keynote/0uwcgADQfQRGhUDkzAZ4SMd7A#AsyncLocalStorage)
+You can also see his [presentation slides](https://www.icloud.com/keynote/0uwcgADQfQRGhUDkzAZ4SMd7A#AsyncLocalStorage)

 ## Running